PalisadoesFoundation/talawa-admin/INSTALLATION.md

 ## Setting up NPM

-If you've followed the previous steps you should have already set up node.js on your system.
+If you've followed the previous steps you should have already set up node.js (v20 LTS) on your system.
 [Click here](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) for the official setup guide for npm.

 ## Installing required packages/dependencies